LLM Unlearning with LLM Beliefs: Additional Results

 \subsection{Prompt Design of Proposed LaaJ Evaluation}

-Here, we provide the detailed prompt design for our LaaJ evaluation introduced in Section~\ref{subsec:case-studies}: \textsf{Similarity} and \textsf{Naturalness}, which assess whether unlearning is both semantically thorough and linguistically fluent.
-In practice, we adopt Gemini 2.5 Flash~\citep{comanici2025gemini} for evaluation, while other advanced models such as ChatGPT 5 or Claude 4.1 can also be employed.
+Here, we provide the detailed prompt design for our LaaJ evaluation introduced in \S\ref{subsec:case-studies}: \textsf{Similarity} and \textsf{Naturalness}, which assess whether unlearning is both semantically thorough and linguistically fluent~\citep{zhou2024can,zhou2025from,zhou2026landscape}.
+In practice, we adopt Gemini 2.5 Flash~\citep{comanici2025gemini} for evaluation, while other advanced models such as GPT-5.2 or Claude 4.6 can also be employed.

 \definecolor{mygrey}{gray}{0.6}